 - Exercise allows leptin to work properly, thereby reducing weight gain.

 - Simply starting with a walking program with intervals should kick-start leptin switch into the proper mode.
 As this hormone begins operating more efficiently, energy and appetite are better regulated, making good health easier than ever to achieve.

 Reducing stress will also help directly with PCOS and fertility.
 Stress stimulates the release of cortisol (steroid hormone released in response to stress) from the hypothalmic-pituitary axis.
 The ‘stress’ hormone cortisol promotes central obesity and insulin resistance and these are the two main concerns for increases in leptin levels.

 Stress exacerbates the vicious cycle of PCOS by promoting both androgen overproduction in the ovaries and also increasing cravings for carbohydrates, which can contribute to obesity.

 Even as the above lifestyle factors should be the first line of defense in the treatment of PCOS and fertility and in addressing the leptin, insulin relationships in PCOS, there are herbs that may assist with PCOS.

 One such herb is Fenugreek (Trigonella foenum grecum).
-This herb is reported to have direct effect on PCOS.
+This herb is reported to have a direct effect on PCOS.
 Furocyst™ is a supplement completely based on fenugreek seed extract.
 It is clinically proven to manage hormonal imbalances in PCOS and inducing fertility.
 As it is based on fenugreek, it does not have any side effect, which is also proved during the clinical study.

-Thus, instead of using harmful medications which either have side effects or produce temporary effect, it is better to choose lifestyle modifications, dietary changes and herbal supplements such as Furocyst™ to manage PCOS naturally and devoid of any side effect.
+Thus, instead of using harmful medications which either have side effects or produce a temporary effect, it is better to choose lifestyle modifications, dietary changes and herbal supplements such as Furocyst™ to manage PCOS naturally and devoid of any side effect.